YourFriendCaspian/install-nextcloud/README.md

 # c-rieger.de - install Nextcloud using shell
-Install, optimize and harden your self hosted Nextcloud (based on Ubuntu 16.04.4 or 18.04 LTS 64Bit) using two shell scripts only.
+Install, optimize and harden your self hosted Nextcloud (based on Ubuntu 18.04 LTS 64Bit) using two shell scripts only.

 The initial script (install-nextcloud.sh) will install and optimize your self hosted Nextcloud within few minutes fully automated.
 Your server will be built of: